gap

 Kit Downes - Hammond Organ, Wurlitzer

 "Sax/Hammond/drums trio GAOS - a freewheeling post-fusion improv unit that allows astonishing saxophonist James Allsopp, keys ace Kit Downes and drummer Tim Giles to explore the outer limits of Ayler, Beefheart and Ligeti."
-(Time Out)
+Time Out

-.
+This is the debut recording from The Golden Age of Steam, a new trio performing music composed by reeds player James Allsopp and featuring the outrageous drum stylings of other Fraud co-leader Tim Giles alongside the Hammond organizing of keyboard wizard Kit Downes, winner of the BBC Jazz Award for Rising Star in 2007.
 These compositions attempt to create new structural spaces for improvisation by establishing highly ambiguous soundworlds that explore the intangible area inbetween tonality, rhythm, and total improv freedom.
 These pieces are inspired by the combination of anarchic playfulness and formal logics of Ligeti's music, the joyous sax thunder of Coltrane and Ayler and the twisted lyricism of Captain Beefheart among others.

 The Golden Age of Steam were featured on Radio 3's Jazz on 3 recorded at the 2009 Cheltenham Jazz Festival